2062GlossyLedge/Workout-Log-Web-App3/README.md

 A web app in Django using Python and HTML that lets users make an account and  track their workouts.

-This project comes from Python Crash Course by Eric Matthes
+A similar project that helped me comes from Python Crash Course by Eric Matthes